-Figure 4.28: Deep-layer shear greater than 60 knots for all EN January tornado outbreak composites (upper left), all LN January tornado outbreak composites (upper right), all N January tornado outbreak composites (lower left), and all January tornado outbreak composites (lower right).
+Figure 4.28: Deep-layer (surface to 300 hPa) shear greater than 60 knots for all EN January tornado outbreak composites (upper left), all LN January tornado outbreak composites (upper right), all N January tornado outbreak composites (lower left), and all January tornado outbreak composites (lower right).
 Composites were based on result from PCA of 300 hPa geopotential height fields and low-level shear was calculated via the difference between the 300 hPa wind and surface wind.

 No clear explanation exists for the lack of similarity between monthly anomalies of geopotential height and wind fields at 300 hPa as a function of ENSO and individual composites of 300 hPa geopotential height and wind fields concurrent to January outbreaks in various ENSO phases.
 While it is possible that the individual dominant patterns identified through the compositing methodology are substantially deviant from the means and anomalies shown on a monthly basis, it is also important to note that results in subsequent months do not exhibit this behavior and individual composites appear to be much more closely related to monthly anomaly fields of geopotential heights and wind fields at the 300 hPa level.